Support $\tau$-tilting modules and recollements

 in $\mathcal{A}$ with $X\in \mathcal{T}$ and $Y\in \mathcal{F}$. \end{itemize} In this case, $\mathcal{T}$ is called a \emph{torsion class} in $\mathcal{A}$ and $\mathcal{F}$ is called a \emph{torsionfree class} in $\mathcal{A}$.} \end{definition}

 Let $(\mathcal{T},\mathcal{F})$ be a torsion pair in an abelian category $\mathcal{A}$.
-Then we have \begin{itemize} \item[(1)] $\mathcal{T}$ is closed under extensions and quotient objects, and is contravariantly finite. \item[(2)] $\mathcal{F}$ is closed under extensions and subobjects, and is covariantly finite. \end{itemize} Moreover, we have
+Then \begin{itemize} \item[(1)] $\mathcal{T}$ is closed under extensions and quotient objects, and is contravariantly finite. \item[(2)] $\mathcal{F}$ is closed under extensions and subobjects, and is covariantly finite. \end{itemize} Moreover,

 Let $\Lambda$ be an artin algebra.
 A subcategory $\mathcal{T}$ of $\modu \Lambda$ is a torsion class (resp. torsionfree class) if and only if it is closed under quotient modules (resp. submodules) and extensions.
-Conversely, any torsion class $\mathcal{T}$ can give rise to a torsion pair $(\mathcal{T},\mathcal{F})$ in $\modu \Lambda$ (see \cite[Proposition \RNum{6}.1.4]{AISD}).
+Conversely, any torsion class $\mathcal{T}$ can give rise to a torsion pair $(\mathcal{T},\mathcal{F})$ in $\modu \Lambda$ (see \cite[Proposition VI.1.4]{AISD}).

 Now, let $T$ be a $\Lambda$-module and $\mathcal{D}$ a subcategory of $\modu \Lambda$.